Quick Start

 # At the end of the game loop we update the window.

 Great!
-Now that we have our basic game loop we can move onto the fun part.
+Now that we have our basic game loop, we’re almost ready to render something to the Window.

-Here is an example of a possible project structure:
+Here is an example of one possible project structure:

 ./